Courage Activities and Lessons for the Classroom

 If we want to encourage courage in our students, where do we start?

 3) Provide opportunities for students to examine their own level of courage.
-I like to use an agree/disagree questionnaire focused on their beliefs about courage in my Courage Morning Meeting Unit.
+I like to use an agree/disagree questionnaire focused on their beliefs about courage in my SEL Courage Morning Meeting Unit.

 4) Engage students in acting out or thinking about different scenarios where one’s courage is being tested.
-During our Courage Unit, I like to ask students what their “fearful brain” thinks about the situation, what their “responsible/courageous brain” thinks about the situation, and what mindset and thoughts they would use to respond to the situation with courage.
+During our SEL Courage Unit, I like to ask students what their “fearful brain” thinks about the situation, what their “responsible/courageous brain” thinks about the situation, and what mindset and thoughts they would use to respond to the situation with courage.

 Acting courageously is challenging even for adults.
-By bringing conversations about courage to the forefront of our character education and social emotional learning discussions, we can support our students as they step into being the most courageous humans they are capable of being.
+By bringing conversations about courage to the forefront of our character education and social-emotional learning discussions, we can support our students as they step into being the most courageous humans they are capable of being.

 As we teach students that courage is a muscle and we can make those muscles stronger, we increase their mental toughness, positive self-esteem, and help them gain the confidence to be the best version of themselves…and that’s a worthy goal in my book!

-If you’d like more social emotional learning theme units with a focus on encouraging students’ social, emotional, and academic success, you may be interested in the Morning Meeting Mega Bundle of 17 theme units.
-With units focused on kindness, compassion, growth mindset, gratitude, perseverance, responsibility, managing emotions, and so much more, your engaging morning meeting plans are done for you and your students will love them!
+If you’d like more social emotional learning theme units with a focus on encouraging students’ social, emotional, and academic success, you may be interested in the SEL Morning Meeting Mega Bundle of 17 theme units.
+With SEL units focused on kindness, compassion, growth mindset, gratitude, perseverance, responsibility, managing emotions, and so much more, your engaging morning meeting plans are done for you and your students will love them!
 You can save 10% on the Mega Bundle of all 17 themes with the code MM10.